encode2m4v/encode2m4v/README.md

   with the ability to include subtitles into the encoded file and/or upconvert the output to 1080.
 Other options are possible using command line arguments.

+#### FEATURES

+  If run witout switches:

+  - searches in current directory and subdirectories for all video files with a .mp4 extension
+ - will prompt for a subtitle extension to add or no subtitle.
+ - will prompt whether or not to upconvert to 1080.
+ - will start transcoding all found video files to .m4v files using the HandBrakeCLI "HQ 1080p30 Surround" preset.
+ - will place these transcoded files in the same directory as the source (input) video file.
+ - will not move or remove any files.
+ - will not display the HandBrakeCLI encoding details.

+Command line switches - provide ability to:

+  - specifiy a "transcode directory/" to start search for video files and subtitle files.

+  - specify input video file extension to search for (.mp4, .mov, .mkv, ...) - (-i / --inext)

+  - specify output transcoded video file extension (.mp4 , .m4v, .mkv ...) - (-e / --ext)

+  - specify subtitle file extension (?.srt / "none") - (-s / --subtitle=)

+  - specify whether to stop encoding (-b / --break) if a subtitle file is not found or continue (-c / --continue)

+  - specify a HandBrake preset (-p / --preset=)

+  - specify specific HanBrake transcoding options (-t / --transopt)

+  - use a HandBrake .json settings file (-j / --json=)

+  - upconvert the video to 1080 (-u / --upconvert) or not (-n / --noupconvert)

+  - output the transcoded file(s) to a specified directory (-o / --output=)

+  - re-create the input directory structure when output to a different directory (-r / --recreatedirs)

+  - move input video and subtitle files once they have been transcoded (-m / --move=)

+  - show details of HandBrakeCLI encoding or not (-d / --details)

+  - display a "manpage" like information (-g / --guide)
 #### SYNOPSIS
       encode2m4v "root directory/" [switch(es) [option(s)]]